ocaml/opam/README.md

 ```
 $ opam switch system
-$ eval `opam config -env`
+$ eval `opam config env`
 ```

-You can use `opam switch -list` to display the list of available compilers.
+You can use `opam switch list` to display the list of available compilers.

 ### Version pinning